 Nagaland authorities issued the first licenses to online betting sites in 2016.
 Four websites offering backgammon, online poker, and eventually other games of skill were the first to receive licenses.
 A fifth site received an online poker license in 2017.

 The following websites are now formally licensed in Nagaland and may accept customers from all states that do not restrict games of skill as well as countries in which online betting is legal:

 India is still a largely untapped online gambling market.
-Even so, citizens continue to wager in large numbers whether it is legally or illegally.
-The gambling market continues to grow year after year.
-At least one state has gone so far as to create a process by which online bookmakers could apply for licenses to operate legally from within India.
+Even so, citizens continue to wager in large numbers whether it is legal or not.
+The Indian online sports betting market continues to grow year after year.
+At least one state has even established a licensing process for online sportsbooks operating within its borders.

 Anyone desiring the freedom to gamble online should be happy to see the efforts of Indian states such as Sikkim and Goa.
 The head of the International Cricket Council recently came out in favour of online gaming and believes a regulated market would help keep money away from underground bookies that fund terrorism and drugs with the profits.